XinzeLee/PE-GPT/README.md

 ## Deploy PE-GPT on your PC
-To deploy PE-GPT on your PC, the first step is to setup your API call to OpenAI models, please see core/llm/llm.py for more details.
+To deploy PE-GPT on your PC, the first step is to setup your API call to OpenAI models, please see core/llm/llm.py for more details. <br>
+If you want to interact with Plecs software to simulate the designed modulation for DAB, you need to enable the xml-rpc interface in Plecs settings.

 ```bash

 # clone the github repository